-Roadside infiltration trenches are not recommended for the following Local Areas, unless soil infiltration rates are demonstrated to be greater than 5 mm/hr or as otherwise approved by the Director of Engineering: Ladner, Tsawwassen Central, Tsawwassen Boundary Bay Flat, Tilbury Island and Annacis Island.
+Roadside infiltration trenches are not recommended for the following Local Areas, unless soil infiltration rates are demonstrated to be greater than 5 mm/hr or as otherwise approved by the General Manager, Engineering: Ladner, Tsawwassen Central, Tsawwassen Boundary Bay Flat, Tilbury Island and Annacis Island.

-Roadside infiltration trenches are not approved for the following Local Areas, unless otherwise approved by the Director of Engineering: Tsawwassen English Bluff and North Delta Ravines.
+Roadside infiltration trenches are not approved for the following Local Areas, unless otherwise approved by the General Manager, Engineering: Tsawwassen English Bluff and North Delta Ravines.